portier/portier-php-ldap-idp/README.md

 ### Hardening

 Rate limit requests in your webserver (specifically POST requests) to prevent brute forcing of passwords.
-(Though your LDAP server may also be rate limiting login attempts already.)
+(Your LDAP server may also be rate limiting login attempts already, though you should not rely on this.)

 Rotate keys regularly.
 Due to caching, you should not do this more than once a day.
 You may use the included `rotate-keys.sh` script, see the comments in it